 It is well known that today’s Start-Up founders, initially get attracted to an idea that solves a perceived problem.
 They, then start looking out for ways to find money for funding.
 However, to solve their chosen problem, they have to be in the market for years.
 And to do that they have to create value and win-win relationships in their marketplace.
 When every player in their marketplace is winning, the word of mouth publicity will have a viral effect of attracting more service providers, vendors, and users to the platform, thereby driving scale as a by-product.

-It is clear that when, scale is chosen above profitability, it leads to choosing customer/vendor acquisition over customer/vendor retention.
+It is clear that when, scale is chosen above profitability, it leads to pegging acquisition over retention.
 But power of improving retention cannot be ignored.
 It’s very important to find out why vendors/customers are leaving the platform or not coming back.
 It holds the key to future improvements.
-Any start-up chasing sustainability will consider it worth their while to discover and fine-tune their model, measurements, services, and communication to help retain their vendors/customers and even employees, (rather employees foremost).
+Any start-up chasing sustainability will consider it worth their while to discover and fine-tune their model, measurements, services, and communication to help retain their vendors/customers and even employees.

 I would advise Start-ups to understand that their Board of Directors has to balance between Investors/Shareholders on one side and CXOs on the other.
 The CXOs have to run the business profitably and ‘see’ the business scale as a byproduct.
 Which means that the CXOs, need to primarily focus on what the customer/vendor wants, and scaling up has to be seen as something that has to happen as a result of driving customer/vendor satisfaction.
 This is important, while they are reaching out to new customers/vendors.
 This will lead to perhaps earning the right value from the customers, and paying the right value to the vendor, that not only keeps them both coming back to the platform, for good reasons, but also bring other folks into the platform.

 The Board’s job, then, is to see how they can meet the expectations of the Investors/Shareholder’s without compromising the focus of the CXOs.
 It is not undoable.
-It is like walking a tightrope and there is a need for people within or even outside of the Board, who could help do just that, and keep all stakeholders happy about their respective goals, being achieved.
-If even one party is ‘whining’, it will exert pressure on the entire system and may succeed in making others ‘whine’ as well, which is not the Goal.
+It is like walking a tightrope.

 It may be possible to walk this tightrope, by balancing the forces within the company.
 While certain teams like Operations are focused on driving scale, other teams can focus on driving customer / vendor / employee retention / experience / engagement, and operational excellence.

 With this balancing act, the investors should win, more often.
-While 1 out 10,00,000 (or more) may become the unicorn they are looking for, the rest may also be possible winners, thereby improving their ‘hit’ rate.
+While 1 out 10,000 may become the unicorn they are looking for, the rest may also be possible winners, thereby improving their ‘hit’ rate.